CEO and Founder of Kruze Consulting

 6. Headcount is most likely going to be the largest expense for your startup.
 This is where you need to get the numbers right, or at least directionally close.
 Back into how many employees you’ll need to achieve your goals.

 7. For starters on creating the projected expenses, begin outlining what your key expenses will be.
-For example: payroll, rent, COGS in some cases, M&E, etc. Tim Berry (in this thread) did a beautiful job of outlining how these financials should be shown.
-While you may have a good idea of what these categories will cost, ask around to your network to make sure that you’re in the ballpark.
+For example: payroll, rent, COGS in some cases, M&E, etc. While you may have a good idea of what these categories will cost, ask around to your network to make sure that you’re in the ballpark.
 Rents and salaries can vary widely depending on your metro.
 Understanding the common startup statistics for your industry will help you make reasonable assumptions.

 3 Statement Model.
 Include a Profit & Loss Statement, Balance Sheet, and Statement of Cash Flows.
 Each should balance and tie back to each other (this gets tricky).